 Required Online Access Day for Success (ROADS) are utilized so teachers can meet, plan and receive professional development to ensure quality educational experience.
 ROADS days also allow students to make appointments with teachers in order to have additional tutoring on work.
 ROADS are considered school days in which attendance will be taken and assignments given to students via Canvas.
 ROADS are considered to be "C days.
 Because of this, students will have assignments given electronically on these days, and students shall expect work assigned will take at least 45 minutes to complete per class.
 These assignments are generally due on the ROADS day by 3:30 and are an important part of the overall class grade.
 Students are required to check into all eight of their classes and complete any assignments.
 Students who do not turn in the expected assignment for the day will be marked absent for the class.

 Electronic Access days are every Friday designated a school day for the school year.
-The school building will be open to students who need access to the internet or extra help.
-Doors will open and teachers will be available from 12 to 3:00 pm.
+Teachers will be available from 12 to 3:00 pm by appointment only with the individual teacher.
 Teachers can also be reached via email on these dates; students may schedule additional time with specific teachers.